sebastienroy/measurement_remote_app/README.md

 - The application is able to connect to a remote tool through USB port and read the measurements stream
 - The application is able to gather lists of measurements and display them
 - The user is able to export lists of measures into main spreadsheet applications
-- The user is able to delete a single measure
 - The user is able to clear all the measures

 # Non functional requirements